Minimalism and Social Media – What Happens When you Unfollow Everyone?

-Over the past year, I have been trying to be productive in every single moment in my life.
+In the last year, I have been trying to be more productive.
+To do more in less time.
 Not that I’m working constantly.
 I do rest sometimes.
 But while I’m working I want to be focused and 100% involved in the work I’m doing.
 However, things get slippery and out of hand.
-Sometimes I catch myself doing things I don’t want.
-Things that only waste my time and aren’t helping me finish the work I’m doing.

-The number one reason I procrastinate, and probably that’s the main reason you do it as well, are the social media channels we all have access to.
-Even though the initial purpose of these platforms was to keep us connected, they’ve become huge time wasters and destroyers of lives.1
+The number one reason I procrastinate – and probably that’s the main reason you stall project yourself – is the social media channels we all have access to.
+Even though the initial purpose of these platforms was to keep us connected, to make our lives easier, they’ve become huge time wasters and destroyers of lives.1

 How To Cure Yourself Of Social Media Addiction?